 Overland Park, KS, October 5, 2016 — MIQ Logistics is excited to announce being selected by the Missouri Association of Manufacturers for the “ONE SOURCE Member Benefit” award.

-Economic activity in the manufacturing sector expanded in October for the 34th consecutive month, and the overall economy grew for the 77th consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.
+Economic activity in the manufacturing sector expanded in September following one month of contraction in August, and the overall economy grew for the 88th consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.

 American Trucking Associations’ advanced seasonally adjusted (SA) For-Hire Truck Tonnage Index increased 5.7% in August, following a 2.1% decline during July.
 In August, the index equaled 141.8 (2000=100), up from 134.2 in July.
 The all-time high was 144 in February.